pzrain/pzrain.github.io/docs/COMAP/GM.md

 A = [89677, 99215, 109655.
 120333.
 135823, 159878, 182321, 209407, 246619, 300670]; % initial sequence
 B = cumsum(A);
 n = length(A);
-for i=1:(n-1)
+m = 10; % predict for the next m items for i=1:(n-1)
     C(i) = (B(i) + B(i+1)) / 2;
 end